White hot: History

 One of the best-known producers of the white hot is Zweigle's.
-Although it were not the first to make white hots, it was the first to secure a contract at the Red Wing Stadium soon after Zweigle's began making the dogs in 1925.
-The white hot is the official hot dog of the Buffalo Bills, Buffalo Sabres, Rochester Americans and Rochester Rhinos and was the official hot dog of the Washington Nationals during the major league baseball team's first season.
+Although it was not the first to make white hots, it was the first to secure a contract at the Red Wing Stadium soon after Zweigle's began making the dogs in 1925.
+The white hot is the official hot dog of the Buffalo Sabres, Rochester Americans and Rochester Rhinos and was the official hot dog of the Washington Nationals during the major league baseball team's first season.

 Another producer, Hofmann, produces white hots in the Syracuse, New York area under the name "Snappy Grillers".
 A third company, Hartmann, is also known to produce white hots.